sensel/morph-docs/docs/app.md

 If you place an overlay on the Morph before you open the App, the SenselApp will open in the Overlay Mapper view, showing the Overlay you placed on the Morph.

+The SenselApp has a built-in MIDI piano.
+If you have a Piano, Drum Pad, or Music Production Overlay selected, you can hear the notes that the controls output.
+This makes it easy to confirm that notes are assigned as you want them on the device.
+Use the top right menu to "Mute/Unmute" the piano if you wish to turn the sound on or off.

 ### Editing an Overlay

 Editing an Overlay's output and behavior is fairly straightforward, though the large array of options can make it seem complicated.
 Simply put, modifying a single control takes 4 steps.